Key Takeaways From the Blog

-There is more than one algorithm for minimum spanning tree computation, and the two most widely used methods are the Kruskal algorithm and the Prim algorithm.
+There are multiple algorithms for computing a minimum spanning tree, and the two most widely used methods are the Kruskal algorithm and the Prim algorithm.
 In this article, we’ll cover all the concepts of minimum spanning with examples in detail.

 Before diving deep into learning about spanning trees, we need to understand two graphs: undirected and connected.